 Simple English definitions for legal terms

-Read a random definition: individual account plan
+Read a random definition: public power

 A purchase-money security interest, or PMSI, is a type of security interest that applies to goods that were bought with borrowed money.
 This means that the lender has a right to take possession of the goods if the borrower fails to repay the loan.
 It's like when you borrow money from a friend to buy a toy, and they have the right to take the toy back if you don't pay them back.